 Shower HouseAll the Essential Needs

-We have one main shower-house, a washing machine house, and a fish cleaning area as well.
+We have two main shower-houses with washers and dryers, and a fish cleaning area as well.
 Any type of cleaning can be done while you stay at Family Camp, so make sure not to forget your soap and quarters!

 Policies and Reservations